OzuYatamutsu/Niu32/README.md

 The opcode table below summarizes the binary instruction corresponding to each opcode.
 Most significant bits are to the left, while least significant are to the top.

+_Why are there spaces in the table?_ Spaces are left open in the opcode space to allow for instructions to be expanded in future (for example, to add **load half-word** functionality to the base load operations).

 |xx|000 |001 |010 |011 |100 |101 |110 |111 |
 |:-:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|
 |**00**|[ALUI](#alui)|[ADDI](#addi)|[MLTI](#mlti)|[DIVI](#divi)||[ANDI](#andi)|[ORI](#ori)||